DouglasRichardReynolds/GAM-305/README.md

 ## Module Six Project Log - Team Reflection

 ***What parts of the plan did the team perceive to go well in relation to the last stage evaluation?***
+Douglas: We layed out what exactly needed to get done for what we considered was a full release in Jira.
+The tasks were clear and concise, broken down and organized into smaller sub-tasks.

 ***What parts of the plan did the team perceive to go wrong in relation to the last stage evaluation?***
+Douglas: Unfortunately, we weren't able to complete everything that we wanted to get done the end of week 6.

 ***How were the previous evaluations integrated into this latest stage?***
+Douglas: We took a look at what went well and what didnt't in the previous weeks.
+We planned better, but the overall workload was much higher than we anticipated.

 ***What would you do differently to improve the collaboration or development process?***
+Douglas: I would hold daily check-ins to make sure everyone was making forward progress, making sure everyone was dedicating an appropriate amount of time to the project.

 ***Were there any tools or techniques that you did not find helpful in the success of your project development?
 Why?***
+Douglas: We had all the tools we needed to complete this assignment.
+We just didn't allocate enough time to complete it by the end of the 6 week deadline.